Muslims Converting to Christianity in Unprecedented Numbers Part 1

 Amir continues: “Our family knows we are Christians now.
 Becoming a Christian is, for them, the same as if I had destroyed the Kaaba in Saudi Arabia.
 It is because we walked in the darkness and are now in the light.
 I want to protect my family.”

-Because of the danger, they didn’t want to continue living in the tent in the camp where mainly Muslims live.
-With her soft and sad voice Rasha says: “We now have no fixed place to live, we go from place to place.”
+Due to the danger of being Muslims converting to Christianity, they didn’t want to continue living in the tent in the camp where mainly Muslims live.
+With her soft and sad voice, Rasha says: “We now have no fixed place to live, we go from place to place.”

 Back home in Syria, Amir worked as a carpenter.
 “I have no work in Lebanon.
 Our financial situation is bad.
 Now, because we are Christians, others don’t want to help us.
 The church is helping as much as is possible.”